gameinn1/HikaruNoGoSSA/README.md

 Restoration of the original Hikaru No Go fansub in Substation Alpha (SSA) format, done by Elite-Fansubs [E-F] / Real Fansubbers [R-F].

 This is an update to the project started by gabest11.
 See the table below for overall progress.
-The fonts are in fonts-v16.zip (compiled via fonts collector).
+The fonts are in fonts-final.zip (compiled via fonts collector).
 Once extracted, right click and install them.

 ## Intro/Progress